MW 20x1.5 / N38 - neodymium magnet

 - By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Significant importance in modern technologies – find application in HDD drives, electric drive mechanisms, medical apparatus and other advanced devices.
+- Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical devices or various technologically advanced devices.

 Disadvantages of neodymium magnets: